AdaptiveMind · Studio · Singh

 The strongest temptation in any engineering operation that ships fast is to inflate the numbers.
 99% accuracy.
 4,000 tests passing.
 Zero hallucinations.
 Singh refuses this.
 A number is only worth what it cost to measure, and a number that was generated under conditions that don't match production is worse than silence - it teaches a lie that contaminates every downstream decision.

-Before any result is published — internally or externally — it has to clear four checks.
-The calibration data and the test data must come from different sources.
-The actual algorithm has to run, not a shortcut labelled with the algorithm's name.
-The baseline has to be a fair comparison, not a strawman tuned to lose.
-The sample size has to test the claimed mechanism, not a tautology.
+Before any result leaves the studio, it has to clear four checks.
+The data used to tune the system and the data used to test it must come from different sources.
+The real algorithm has to run, not a shortcut labelled with the same name.
+The baseline has to be a fair comparison, not a weak version set up to lose.
+The sample size has to test the actual claim, not a question that answers itself.

 When any one of those checks fails, the result ships with the label SYNTHETIC or LIMITED, and the failure mode is documented out loud.
 Singh does not impress with fabrication.
 The work either survives the test or it does not, and either way the answer is told straight.